Compare House Removals

 Communicate with the removal company the options for access.
 Do you have easy access through the front entrance?
 Is there anything that needs to be cleared in hall ways or shared corridors that may block this access?
 Are there options for rear access through a garden of back alley way?
 Is there anything that you can do to make this route easily accessible for the mover?

 Considering these questions and making them clear to the removals company is a good way to limit any issues on the day.
+Don't be afraid to communicate and ask your removal company questions.

 Ensure you have left yourself enough time to go through all the contents of your loft, box it up and move it downstairs so the movers can easily shift it out of the building.
 This is also an excellent opportunity to sort through and get rid of any of the items you do not want to take to your next house.
 Sort through and decide what you are keeping, what should be thrown out, what you may be able to sell and what could be of value to a charity shop.